Double Bass/Electric Bass

-As an adjunct Professor at GMU, “Prof.” Dewey has been the director of jazz combos, the Area Coordinator for the String program and for the last six years has been the Executive Producer of a program he cultivated called Mason Music Productions.
+As an adjunct Professor at GMU, “Prof.” Dewey has been the director of jazz combos, the Area Coordinator for the String program and for the last seven years has been the Executive Producer of a program he cultivated called Mason Music Productions.
 This highly successful initiative allows George Mason’s music students an abundance of opportunities to hone their craft in and around campus for University and alumni events.
 These paid performances allow the students an opportunity to refine their music reading skills, network with other musicians, familiarize themselves with standard repertoire, work on communication skills and represent the University in a unique and positive way in the community.
-Since 2012 this highly successful initiative has provided over 1000 performing opportunities for the students in the school of music.
+Since 2012 this highly successful initiative has provided over 2000 performing opportunities for the students in the school of music.

 As a freelance artist in the Washington metropolitan area and throughout the country, Glenn frequently performs with the nation’s top jazz artists.
 He regularly performs at local clubs such as Twins Lounge, the One Step Down (now defunct) and Blues Alley, for regional jazz festivals such as the East Coast Jazz Festival and the Rosslyn Jazz Festival, and he has performed throughout the country at clubs such as the Jazz Showcase in Chicago Illinois, Nature’s Table in Champaign Illinois and at the Elephant Room in Austin, Texas.
 Glenn can be heard on the Summit Records recording “love songs” with artist Harry Watters and the Grammy nominated album by Julie Keim “Only Yesterday” on Summit Records.